SegiH/VerjIO_Excel_Report_Generator/README.md

 When using nested tables based on table data, you have to specify the column headers, columns and the table name for the parent and child tables.
 In addition you need to specify JoinWhereClause as an array with 2 values; the name of the column that joins the parent and child tables and the index in the parent column headers (ColumnsParent).
 If you want to shift the child table to the right (which I recommend because it makes it easier to read the data) you can set ChildIndent.
 The first index of JoinWhereClause: ["UserID",0] which is UserID in this example must be one of the columns added to the table resource in the parent table in order to link the parent and child tables.

 ## General Tips
+1. If you want to create a sheet but not populate it with SQL or table data, add the property NoData: true to the Sheets object.

 1. The number of columns specified in ColumnHeaders must match the number of arrays provided in Columns or an error will be thrown.

 1. When an SQL statement is provided as a data source, you must also provide the name of the database connection or an error will be thrown.
 Since Verj IO tables are already linked to a database connection, you don't need to specify the database connection name when providing a table source.